 Most master's level students at the Law School are enrolled in the Master of Laws-Legal Institutions degree program, a course-based master's in law for students with law degrees from universities outside the United States.

 The LLM-Legal Institutions degree is a program for those who want to learn about American law and common law analysis.
-Students take courses at the Law School and can also take courses from other departments at the University.
+Students take courses at the Law School and can also take courses from other departments at the university.
 This master's program is a one-year (9 month) program that provides an excellent opportunity for taking a range of courses in U.S. and international law.
-Quick information about the LLM-Legal Institutions program is given here:
+Below is some information about the LLM-Legal Institutions program:

-· Can be completed in one academic year (September-May, or January-May followed by September-December, in the case of spring entry).
-Students can extend the program through the summer or the following fall semester, if desired.
+- Can be completed in one academic year (September-May, or January-May followed by September-December, in the case of spring entry).
+Students can extend the program through the summer or the following fall semester, if needed.

-· A TOEFL score of 100 (Internet-based) or 600 (paper-based) and higher is desired.
+- A TOEFL score of 92 or higher is desired.
 Students with lower TOEFL scores may be considered for admission in some cases.
 In those cases, the student may be required to take a 3 credit English class.
 In the fall semester, a specialized Legal English class is offered specifically for LLM-LI students.
 ESL/English classes do not count toward the LLM – Legal Institutions degree.
-More information regarding ESL courses, schedules, and fees can be found at https://english.wisc.edu/esl/
+More information regarding ESL courses, schedules, and fees can be found here.

-· The Graduate Admissions Committee prefers a TOEFL score.
-However, we will accept the IELTS (International English Language Testing System) score as an alternative to the TOEFL.
+- A TOEFL score is preferred, however, we will accept an IELTS score as an alternative.
 The score on the IELTS should be 7.0 or higher.

-· The LLM-Legal Institutions program is also used as the initial course-based master's program by a small number of students from civil code countries who wish to pursue the research-based degrees at the UW Law School (the LLM (Master of Laws) and SJD (Doctor of Juridical Science) programs).
+- The LLM-Legal Institutions program is also used as the initial course-based master's program by a small number of students from civil code countries who wish to pursue the research-based degrees at the UW Law School (the LLM and SJD programs).

-If you are interested in the LLM-Legal Institutions master's program, please read the Requirements of the program carefully.
+If you are interested in the LLM-Legal Institutions program, please read the Requirements of the program.